Before You Begin

 Practical Suggestions

 Choose a regular time.
 After dinner works well for many families — everyone is already gathered.
-The same evening each week removes the friction of scheduling.
 Advent is a natural season to establish this rhythm before the new year.

 Let the children participate.
-Give younger children the task of lighting a candle before worship begins.
 Let older children take turns reading Scripture aloud.
-Ask even the youngest children the discussion questions — their answers are often more honest and more theological than the adults expect.
+Ask even the youngest children the discussion questions — their answers may be more honest and insightful than you might expect.

 Keep it sustainable.
 Guard the rhythm jealously, especially at the start.
 You can always go longer when the conversation takes you there; you cannot force length when attention is gone.
 A rhythm that endures is worth more than a grand session attempted twice a year.